 I and others, I’m sure, are more likely to accept an invite if a thoughtful note is attached to it.
 So what should you write if you want someone to join your network?

-One solution I’ve heard and think is sound is eliminating the default message altogether, thereby requiring someone to write a personalized note.
+*A very simple solution is eliminating the default message altogether, thereby requiring someone to write a personalized note.
 LinkedIn suggests, “Include a personal note,” but this doesn’t seem to work for some.